Tax Deductions for Diabetes

 If you have health insurance, you can deduct the premiums that you pay, but not the portion the government or your employer pays on your behalf.
 Remember though, if your insurance provider covers many of the costs for your diabetes treatments, these amounts aren’t deductible.
 If you are self-employed, you may be able to deduct all of the premiums you paid for yourself and family from your business income as a business expense rather than as an itemized deduction on your personal income tax.

 Since medical expense deductions are only available if you itemize, you must report them on the Schedule A attachment to your Form 1040.
 Enter the total amount of your eligible medical expenses and your AGI.
-The form then requires you to multiply your AGI by 7.5 percent.
+The form then requires you to multiply your AGI by 10 percent or 7.5 percent if you qualify as mentioned above.

 To arrive at your final deduction, subtract the result from your total medical expenses.
 If you think your expenses for the year will be large enough to deduct, keep your receipts and mileage records throughout the year in case the IRS requests proof of your deduction.